Ottoman embassy to France (1534): Arrival of the embassy

 The Ottoman delegation arrived from Constantinople via Tunis at the French harbour of Marseille in October 1534.
-The delegation included two French ambassadors to the Porte who had accompanied them from Constantinople: Antonio Rincon and Cantelmo.
+The delegation included two French ambassadors to the Porte who had accompanied them from Constantinople: Antonio Rincon and Cesare Cantelmo.

 The contemporary French writer and eyewitness Valbelle would comment:

 The delegation was not composed of pirates, but of janissaries, clad in uniforms with immaculate turbans.
 They travelled overland with Antonio Rincon, and reached Francis I at his court in Châtellerault.

 At that time, Francis I was confronted with the Affair of the Placards, in which Protestants issued pamphlets criticizing the Mass in view of stopping efforts at a Catholic–Protestant rapprochement.
 Francis I was severely criticized for his tolerance towards Protestants, and had to pursue them.
 The Ottoman ambassadors accompanied Francis I to Paris, and attended the burning of those responsible for the Affair, on 21 January 1535 in front of the Cathedral of Notre-Dame de Paris.

 Together a master plan was established for 1535, combining a revolt of pro-French factions in Italy; an Ottoman attack on Apulia and Calabria; an attack by Barbarossa from Tunis on Sicily, Naples and Tuscany; and attacks by England, Scotland and Denmark on the Low Countries, with the help of the German princes allied to France William of Fürstenberg and Christopher of Württemberg.